DavidGhedini/JRI-Docs/docs/components/schedule/index.rst

 .. image:: _static/schedule-tab.gif

-On the main Schedule page, click the Add tab to open Create Data Source as shown below.
+On the main Schedule page, click the Add tab to open the Create Schedule page as shown below.

 .. image:: _static/schedule-new.gif